 While these approaches capture richer structural information of the quantization process, they still suffer from the inherently ill-conditioned optimization landscape induced by the rounding operator.
 Moreover, they rely on computationally expensive \texttt{exp}-based functions, significantly slowing down training, typically by \textbf{3$\times$--5$\times$} in both forward and backward passes (see \autoref{fig:train_loss_comparison}).
 Other soft quantization methods introduce additional relaxation regularizers; however, they continue to face similar optimization challenges stemming from the underlying rounding behavior.

-\textbf{\algacro{}} is a simple QAT framework that addresses the critical forward-backward mismatch challenges of low-bit optimization. \algacro{} achieves improved training stability and higher performance without incurring additional computational cost.
+\textbf{\algacro{}} is a simple QAT framework that directly addresses the critical forward-backward mismatch of low-bit optimization, achieving improved training stability and performance without incurring additional computational cost (\autoref{fig:qatflow}).
 At its core, \algacro{} is built upon a \textbf{Rotated Damped Fourier Surrogate (\algacrofourier{}) of the quantization operator}.
-The key idea is to model the discrete quantization process via a Fourier series and to derive a smooth, analytically grounded surrogate for backpropagation through a geometric rotation of this representation.
+The key idea is to model the discrete quantization process via a Fourier series and derive a smooth, analytically grounded surrogate for backpropagation through a geometric rotation of this representation.
 This construction yields a stable and well-behaved optimization direction for gradient-based training.

 \paragraph{Backward Pass via \algacrofourier{}:} As illustrated in~\autoref{fig:fft_zigzag}, we approximate the rounding operator using a Rotated Damped Fourier Surrogate (\algacrofourier{}).
-By preserving richer structural information of the rounding operation, \algacrofourier{} provides more informative learning signals while addressing the ill-defined Jacobian $\partial {x}_q/\partial {x}$, thereby stabilizing and improving gradient-based QAT.
+By preserving the richer structural information of the rounding operation, \algacrofourier{} provides more informative signal and addresses the ill-defined Jacobian $\partial {x}_q/\partial {x}$, thereby stabilizing and improving gradient-based QAT.
 Formally, the derivative with respect to the input ${x}$ is computed by \algacrofourier{} as:

-where our proposed rotated Fourier surrogate $g({x}, {x}_q)$ is defined as:
+where $g({x}, {x}_q)$ is the RDFS surrogate and explicitly defined as:

 In practice, we truncate the series and typically use the first-order \algacrofourier{} (i.e., $M=0$):

 Here, $A$ is a tunable hyperparameter controlling the sharpness of the surrogate.
 The derivation, based on a geometric rotation and Fourier analysis, is provided in the following.